 The trillion-dollar figure represents a watershed moment for the semiconductor industry.
 To put it in perspective, Nvidia's entire fiscal 2025 revenue totaled around $129 billion, meaning this pipeline alone equals roughly eight years of recent annual sales compressed into a two-year window.
 The orders span both the currently shipping Blackwell architecture and Vera Rubin, Nvidia's next-generation platform that's expected to push AI training and inference performance to new heights.

 Hyperscalers are writing the biggest checks.
-Amazon Web Services, Microsoft Azure, and Google Cloud have been locked in an arms race to build out AI infrastructure, each announcing multi-billion-dollar data center expansions over the past year. and have also been aggressive buyers, with building massive GPU clusters to power its AI research and scaling compute for autonomous driving development.
+Amazon Web Services, Microsoft Azure, and Google Cloud have been locked in an arms race to build out AI infrastructure, each announcing multi-billion-dollar data center expansions over the past year.
+Meta and Tesla have also been aggressive buyers, with Meta building massive GPU clusters to power its AI research and Tesla scaling compute for autonomous driving development.
 The trillion-dollar order book suggests these companies aren't just preparing for current AI workloads - they're betting on exponential growth in model training, inference, and entirely new AI applications we haven't seen yet.